 - Detentionaire had an episode where Lee was hallucinating that the Red Tazelwurm was talking to him, and this is how it spoke.
 Of course, it's not really accurate since he came up with the whole thing himself in his feverish state.
 Probably.

-- The chimera's snake head speaks this way in My Little Pony: Friendship Is Magic in the season 4 episode "Somepony to Watch Over Me"
+- My Little Pony: Friendship Is Magic: The chimera's snake head speaks this way in the season 4 episode "Somepony to Watch Over Me".

 - The Electroids from Mixels speak this way in a borderline example.
 They're electricity-based in nature, and their bodies naturally shock and convulse with electricity when they say s- and z- sounds, making them elongate them.
 They don't do it all the time, but it's noticeable when they do.
 It also should be noted that Teslo has a lizard-like design to him and Zaptor's name is a portmanteau of "zap" and "raptor".